|

 film, designers must have reasoned, would cause too much tension

-"At 70 fps, I suspect this is exactly what is happening
+and unsteadiness."
+He goes on to say: "At 70 fps, I suspect this is exactly what is happening

 in the Beaulieu.
 It isn't very steady.
 You will probably find